Don’t count on motivation; count on discipline.

 Service design is about imagining and developing multi-channel experiences that have a positive social, environmental or commercial return.

-Submitted by martinjordan about 5 years ago
+Submitted by martinjordan over 5 years ago

 There is a point where procrastination becomes offensive; when your lack of discipline affects others.

-Submitted by gidgey about 5 years ago
+Submitted by gidgey over 5 years ago

 Buy only from lists thoughtfully constructed before going into stores.
 Make yourself wait for things so that you appreciate them.